Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Preliminaries on ZO and ES Control

+The formulation of the ES dynamics \eqref{eq:es} is quite similar to the vanilla SZO method \eqref{eq:single:basic}, except that a sinusoidal probing signal is used instead of random directions.
+Besides, the ES scheme can be easily extended to the multivariate case by using an appropriate probing signal vector with different frequencies \cite{chen2021model,PovedaNaLi2019}.

-\textbf{Rationale of ES Control}.
-The rationale behind \eqref{eq:es} is that when \emph{parameter $a$ is small and $\omega$ is large}, the ES dynamics \eqref{eq:es} using only output feedback behaves approximately like the gradient descent flow $\dot{x}=-\nabla f(x)$, which can steer $x$ to a (local) minimum $x^*\in\arg\min_{x}f(x)$ under appropriate conditions.
-Specifically, with a large value of $\omega$, the ES dynamics \eqref{eq:es} exhibits a timescale separation property, where the fast time variation is caused by the high-frequency sinusoidal signal $\sin(\omega t)$, while the slow variation induced by the integrator dominates the evolution of $x$.
-With a small value of $a$, we consider the Taylor expansion of the output $f(x+a\sin(\omega t))$ around $x$:
+The rationale behind \eqref{eq:es} is that with a small $a$ and a large $\omega$, the ES dynamics \eqref{eq:es} behaves approximately like the gradient descent flow $\dot{x}=-\nabla f(x)$, which steers $x$ to a (local) minimum $x^*\in\arg\min_{x}f(x)$ under regular conditions \cite{chill2010gradient}.
+Specifically, when $\omega$ is large, the ES dynamics \eqref{eq:es} exhibits a timescale separation property, where the fast-time variation results from the high-frequency sinusoidal signal $\sin(\omega t)$, while the slow-time variation induced by the integrator $-\frac{1}{s}$ dominates the evolution of $x$.
+As $a$ is small, we consider the Taylor expansion of the output $f(x+a\sin(\omega t))$ around $x$: